 In response to the overcrowding, various alternate tags have shown up like “Planet Earth” or “The Outdoors,” and some people even obviously and sarcastically mis-tag their photos.
 In 2018 the Jackson Hole Travel and Tourism Board launched a campaign asking park visitors to use the geotag “Tag Responsibly, Keep Jackson Hole Wild” instead of sharing specific locations.
 We have a “Tag Responsibly, Keep Washington Beautiful” geotag, and many other states, national parks, and mountain areas have followed suit.

-Elitism: And just when it seemed to make sense to stop geotagging in order to preserve our land, the argument arises that preventing people from knowing where a location is is exclusionary and elitist and that there are racial and socioeconomic undertones to posting a photo of a beautiful place then in effect saying “but I’m not going to tell you where it is.”
+But just when it seemed to make sense to stop geotagging in order to preserve our land, the argument arises that preventing people from knowing where a location is is exclusionary and elitist and that there are racial and socioeconomic undertones to posting a photo of a beautiful place then in effect saying “but I’m not going to tell you where it is.”
 Not geotagging has been referred to as gatekeeping, and some say that withholding locations comes from white privilege and an attitude of “I can be here but you can’t.”
 Some believe it implies that people who didn’t learn Leave No Trace principles growing up, who don’t have an understanding of what environmentally ethical outdoorsmanship is, who don’t know the “rules” so to speak—that those people are less deserving of exploring nature.
 Some say there’s an implication that newcomers or people who aren’t “real hikers” aren’t allowed to know where the pretty things are, that only the “real” outdoors people can.

 Is it racist to not geotag remote, untouched places in nature?
 Is it exclusionary in a socioeconomic way?
 But aside from the occasional parking fee or entrance fees at national parks, nature is free and open to everyone.
 Is not sharing a location a cultural game of keepaway?
 It does have a hint of exclusivity to it but so does the food posted on Insta without recipes.
 When Grandpa didn’t tell people where his good fishing spot was, was that elitist, or just wanting to keep his secret spot a secret?
 Is this the grown-up version of “you can’t be in our club?” or are some folks just more committed to preserving these hidden treasures rather than sharing them?
 It’s a fairly new topic and and ongoing debate still evolving and unfolding.

-Personal Safety: The other concern with tagging your location is your own personal safety.
+The other concern with tagging your location is your own personal safety.
 If you are going to tag, do it when you get home.
 If you have a creepy ex or a creepy admirer, advertising that you’re out in the middle of nowhere could wind up bringing you an unwanted guest.

 What are the solutions?
 You could use your social media platform to educate folks on how to find their own secret spots, and use the geotags of others as more of a way to get ideas than as specific coordinates to find, or a specific photo to replicate.
 We can share more about LNT principles, post them at trailheads, and educate younger people on how to be good land stewards the way someone taught us.
 Somehow moving the culture to one of both inclusivity and a love of the land is key; once people understand the damage overcrowding does, they might be more apt to spread out a bit and get back to the spirit of exploring and discovering.
 We have a duty, as the ones who are already here, to help impart that to the coming generations.
 As long as our love for the land prevails, we can find a way to reshape the cultural norms around this issue, a way that includes all while being kind to the earth.